Skip to content

 What if my claim isn’t successful?

 If you attempt to use Section 75 but are still unable to get your money back, you can contact the Financial Ombudsman to review your case.
-But there is still a chance that you won’t be reimbursed.

 The Financial Ombudsman Service is an impartial and free service used to settle disputes between consumers and businesses.